Wedding customs by country: Southeast Asian customs

-Thai wedding customs
+Cambodia

 Malay wedding customs

 A Malay wedding ceremony spreads over two days, beginning with the akad nikah ceremony on the first day.
 The groom signs the marriage contract and agrees to provide the bride with a mas kahwin (dowry).
 After that, their hands are dyed with henna during the berinai besar ceremony.

 On the second day, the bride is with her family and friends with musicians and bunga manggar or palm blossom carriers at the bride's house.
 At the house they are greeted with sprinkling of yellow rice and scented water.

 Minangkabau wedding customs

 As a matrilineal society, the bride family will be the one who proposes to the groom.
 This tradition is called maminang.
 If proposal is accepted, they will sign marriage contract.
 For the ceremony, manjapuik marapulai, the bride family will invite the groom, then, they will be shown to the public as newly married couple.